 The annual Tourism Superstar competition, run by VisitEngland, aims to recognise those individuals who have gone above and beyond in their jobs to make visitor experiences memorable.

-Richard is one of 10 finalists across the country to have made the coveted shortlist for VisitEngland’s Tourism Superstar 2017 award, with the winner being announced during English Tourism Week (17-25 March).
+Richard was one of 10 finalists across the country to have made the coveted shortlist for VisitEngland’s Tourism Superstar 2017 award, with the winner being announced during English Tourism Week (17-25 March 2018).